 >> (Specify in dd/mm/yyyy.
 This can be start of project operation or two years prior to the date of Project Design Certification, whichever is later.)

+01/04/2018 Although the initial start date was to be 01/01/2018, delays in the process have led the project start date to be revised to April 2018.
+The actual crediting period start date will depend on the date of Validation and consequent disbursement of funds by the funder.

+The event that marks the start date of the crediting period is the start of stove installation, as evidenced by the Project Database, containing all pertinent information including date of installation, serial number and GPS location of the units constructed.
+In addition, payment invoices for services and parts will be submitted with each annual monitoring part as evidence of construction timeline.

 Total length of crediting period

 >> (Specify the total length of crediting period sought in line with GS4GG Principles & Requirements or relevant activity requirements.)